backpacker69/rnc/0001-transaction-specification.md

 ### P2TH tags

 To easily query for PeerAsset transactions, the PeerAssets protocol requires a [P2TH][2] output in it's transactions.
-This output is required to hold a minimum value of 0.005PPC, half the peercoin transaction fee, to be considered valid.
-This has two reasons.
-It is a counter measure to tag spam.
-And it incentivizes UTXO cleanup.
-The minimum tag fee can be recovered from a previous [P2TH][2] UTXO so it doesn't pollute the node's UTXO tables.
-Having the minimum tag fee lower than the transaction fee ensures that this output is merged with other outputs to be spent, resulting in a smaller UTXO table on the peercoin nodes.
-The minimum value can be changed in future protocol versions.
-However it can't be set lower than the cost of a single transaction input as that would not incentivize UTXO cleanup.
+The peercoin v0.5 protocol requires every output to at least 0.01PPC of value or to hold no value at all.
+To prevent tag spam to slow down PeerAsset clients, a tag output should at least hold 0.01PPC of value before the client starts parsing the entire transaction, this is referred to as the *tag fee*.
+Therefore, every PeerAsset transaction spends 0.02PPC of wich 0.01PPC is burned as a transaction fee and 0.01PPC is sent to the tag hash to be claimed as a reward for cleaning up the UTXO table, for example by reusing the tag fee in a future PeerAsset transaction.

 ### Deck spawn transaction layout